cznewt/architect-api/doc/source/text/app-intro.rst

 virtualisation architectures.
 To optimize utilization of resources, applications and infrastructure must not be controlled separately.

-We propose platform that can discribe major orchestration engines and monitoring solutions in common schema, create metadata service that can provide proper context to any of these services.
-On top of this infrastructure you have powerful interfactive visualizations that can be used to display properties of interest.
-On other side the models of actual infrastructure states are good entry point for further machine assisted analysis and learning techniques.
+We propose a united platform that can discribe major orchestration engines and monitoring solutions in common schema, create metadata inventories that can provide proper context to any of these services.
+On top of this infrastructure models, you have powerful interfactive visualizations that can be used to display properties of interest.
+On other side the models of actual infrastructure states are good entrypoint for further machine assisted analysis and learning techniques.

 Keywords